hiimOmagh/LumiBuddy/README.md

 ### local.properties

-1. Create a `local.properties` file in the project root if missing
+1. Copy `local.properties.example` to `local.properties` in the project root
 2. Set your Android SDK path:
    ```
    sdk.dir=/path/to/Android/sdk